Haimie Abdullah Nyaring: International career

+Youth

-Haimie's luck made an upturn in 2017 when he was selected to play ahead of Ishyra for the first match of the 2018 AFC U-23 Championship qualification held in Myanmar in July for the Brunei under-23s, against regional giants Australia.
+Haimie was chosen to play the first match of the 2018 AFC U-23 Championship qualification held in Myanmar in July for the Brunei under-23s, against regional giants Australia.
 He performed admirably, keeping out the Olyroos' 10 chances in the first half alone, before a 53rd-minute penalty by George Blackwood and a Riley McGree strike in the last five minutes sank the Young Wasps to a 2–0 defeat.
 He drew praise from opposition coach Josep Gombau and subsequently kept his place for the remainder of the tournament.

 The following month, the Under-23s competed in the 29th SEA Games held in Kuala Lumpur, Malaysia.
 Haimie started the opening game of the tournament against the hosts and once again kept the scoreline to a minimum, only conceding twice to the Young Tigers.
 Two defeats to Myanmar and Laos followed where he let in nine unanswered goals.
 He was benched for Ishyra in the last deadwood game against Singapore.

+Senior

+As part of Tabuan U21, Haimie was invited to train with the full national team for a regional tournament in Sabah, Malaysia in January 2016.
+The following October, he joined up with the squad yet again for two friendly matches against the Malaysian national under-22 squad.

 In December 2017, Haimie was recalled to the national team for the 2017 Aceh World Solidarity Tsunami Cup and played in the 4–0 loss against Indonesia.
 The next year, he was selected for the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.
 He gained his first full national team cap on 1 September in the first leg at Kuala Lumpur in a 3–1 loss.
 He kept a clean sheet in the second leg at home, but the Wasps failed to progress to the tournament proper with only a 1–0 win at Hassanal Bolkiah National Stadium on 8 September.

 Haimie played for Brunei U23 at the 2020 AFC U-23 Championship qualification games held in Vietnam, starting against Thailand in the second match on 24 March.
 He scored an own goal for the final Thai goal of the night in a 0–8 loss.
 He was also a starter in the following game against Indonesia which finished in a 2–1 defeat for the Young Wasps.

 Despite losing his place to Wardun Yussof as the starting goalkeeper for DPMM in the 2019 season, he was the national team starting goalkeeper against Mongolia for the 2022 World Cup qualification matches in June of that year.
 The Wasps failed to progress to Round 2, losing 2–3 on aggregate.